← Back to app

 Shot pattern

-All shots are overlaid on a single combined target.
+All shots are overlaid on a single combined target card.
 This lets you see your grouping at a glance.
+The target view zooms up to 100× — perfect for inspecting individual shots closely.

-- Use “Show all” and “Hide all” to switch quickly between all shots and an empty view.
+• Use “All” and “None” to switch quickly between all shots and an empty view.

-- MPI (Mean Point of Impact): The MPI shows the average of all shot positions.
-Turn on the MPI button to see where you tend to hit.
+• MPI (Mean Point of Impact): The MPI shows the average of all shot positions.
+Tap the MPI button to see where you tend to hit.
 This helps you spot systematic deviations (e.g. always slightly to the left).

-- MPI-corrected result: Below the grouping, a “Corrected: XX.X (+Y.Y)” value is shown in green.
+• MPI-corrected result: Below the shot pattern, a “Corrected: XX.X (+Y.Y)” value is shown in green.
 This is the theoretical result with a perfectly centered MPI — that is, with optimal sight adjustment.
-The delta value shows how much you could improve with a sight correction.
+The delta value shows how much you could gain from a sight correction.

 Heatmap

 A flame icon in the toolbar above the combined target turns the heatmap on and off.
 The heatmap shows shot density as a color gradient (thermal image) on the target.
 While the heatmap is active, other shot displays (single shot, color mode) are disabled.
-The heatmap is only available for series with coordinate data.
+It requires coordinate data — for imports without shot positions it’s not available.

 Statistics